laminlabs/lamindb/docs/curate.md

 - MuData: `.uns` and `modality:uns`
 - SpatialData: `.attrs`

-Here, we exemplary show how to curate such metadata for AnnData:
+Here, we demonstrate how to curate such metadata for AnnData:

 ```{eval-rst}
 .. literalinclude:: scripts/define_schema_anndata_uns.py